 basically hollow and this one was used as a cell when transporting

 prisoners.
-The longest cattle trough (so they thought, see later) in the
+The longest cattle trough (so they thought, see later) in

 We promenade along the pier with another couple and read the

 interpretive signs about the early history.

 On the way out of Derby the law finally caught up with us and locked me

 We arrive in Broome and book into Cable Beach CP.
 We book on a tour of

 The Willy Creek Pearl Farm for tomorrow.

 I talk with another camper until after midnight.
 This is a bad blue as

 my healed up legs have suffered another attack of the sandflies.

 In W.A. they have removed most rest areas within 50k of towns and it is

 easier to stay in Caravan Parks than travel from the rest areas to have

 a look around unless you are only staying the day.

-This has created problems in peak tourist seasons with more tourists than
+This has created problems in peak tourist seasons with more tourists

-generally showgrounds and are charged at near Caravan Park prices.
+are generally showgrounds and are charged at near Caravan Park prices.

 In most cases caravan parks are the only place to obtain water as well.
-Most

-At isolated towns and road houses there is no water or only limited amounts
+At isolated towns and road houses there is no water or only limited

-a group of backpackers washing their feet and
+Classic example was a group of backpackers washing their feet and

 thongs under a running tap at a roadhouse and when told by the owner to

 We have had no problems with obtaining water.

-We are picked up at 8.00AM and on the way to the farm the driver gives a
+We are picked up at 8.00AM and on the way to the farm the driver gives

-you to try on an expensive string of pearls but they
+pearls and allow you to try on an expensive string of pearls but they

 don't suit me so we don't buy any.
 Julie dreams on but we still leave

 They provide morning tea and take us back to town.
 All in all another

 great tour that is good value for money.

 we then go to Chinatown and browse the shops.
-We decide to hire a car as I
+We decide to hire a car

-miles out of town as are a lot of the other things we want
+wreckers are miles out of town as are a lot of the other things we want

 to see and it easier than packing up the van each time.
 Another time

 when a vehicle would be handy but for the amount of time we have needed

 one I still think for our purposes it is an unwarranted extra problem

-We go to The Pearl Lugger where an ex diver named Salty gives a talk on the
+We go to The Pearl Lugger where an ex diver named Salty gives a talk on

-Broome and the divers.
+showing Broome and the divers.

 This is an interesting and entertaining talk but I think a little

 We return to the park.
 Julie goes swimming.

-I get my bits from the wreckers and armed with my MMM (magic multi meter)
+I get my bits from the wreckers and armed with my MMM (magic multi

-can actually pull things apart.
+replacement and you can actually pull things apart.
 I examine the

 get a probe on or into.
 Hmm, no power through this one, wriggle the

 connection, broken.
 Solder that one and so the process goes.
 Connect it

 back, still no work.
 I pray over it or something like that and have a

 cuppa.
 Start again, scratch head, sit and ponder.
 Another cuppa.
 I get

 the MMM and start checking again.
 Persistant mongrel aren't I?
 On with

 the motley.
 I accidently drop the unit on the floor and all is

 revealed.
 Well bugger me.
 A wire that tested ok parts company so I

 resolder that and check it again.
 Eureka!!!!!
 It works.
 I still don't

 trust it.
 I reconnect it but leave the dash out.